radiantlogic-v8/documentation-new/documentation/operations-guide/05-inter-cluster-management.md

 description: Operations Guide
 ---

-# Chapter 5: Inter Cluster Management
+# Inter Cluster Management

 ## Migrating Configuration Changes Across Existing Environments

 It is recommended that you designate one data center as the primary.
 Therefore, you should setup your cluster/primary data center based on the recommended architectures described in the Deployment and Tuning Guide.
 Then, all configurations made at the primary data center are migrated to all other data centers.

+>[!note]
->**Note - The steps described in this section would also be applicable to migrating changes from a development/QA environment to an existing/configured production environment.
+>The steps described in this section would also be applicable to migrating changes from a development/QA environment to an existing/configured production environment.
 These steps are also applicable for migrating changes across RadiantOne deployed in a classic (active/active or active/passive) architecture.
-The source and the target RadiantOne versions must be the same.**
+The source and the target RadiantOne versions must be the same.

 Each naming context depends on one or more resources to function properly.
 A resource is defined as any data source, virtual view (.dvx file), or schema file (.orx file), or Global Identity Builder project files associated with a naming context.
 The vdsconfig utility includes three commands that can discover, export and import the resources for a naming context.

 - Resource-traverse discovers and displays the resources that a naming context depends on to function.
 Because some of these resources may exist behind the scenes, it is recommended that you run resource-traverse before exporting dependencies.

 - Resource-export exports the dependencies to a zip file.
 This file can then be imported into a target server to synchronize the configuration changes.

 - Resource-import imports the dependencies from a zip file onto a target server.

 The tool used for traversing, exporting and importing configuration is named vdsconfig.bat (Windows) or vdsconfig.sh (Linux) and is located in <RLI_HOME>/bin.